Rule 4123:1-13-01 | Scope and definitions.

 (4) "Danger zone" means the point of operation where a known critical hazard exists.

-(5) "Factor of safety" means the ratio between the ultimate breaking stress and the working stress of the material, structure or device.
-For example, the term "factor of safety of four" means that the material, structure or device shall be constructed of such strength that the maximum load will be one-fourth the designed ultimate breaking load.
-Where other factors of safety appear, they shall apply in the same manner.
-The standards of the "American Society for Testing Materials" shall be used in determining the strength of material except as otherwise provided herein.
+(5) "Factor of safety" means the ratio between the ultimate breaking stress and the working stress of the material, structure, or device.
+For example, the term "factor of safety of four" means that the material, structure, or device is constructed of such strength that the maximum load will be one-fourth the designed ultimate breaking load.
+Where other factors of safety appear, they will apply in the same manner.
+The standards of the "American Society for Testing Materials" will be used in determining the strength of material except as otherwise provided herein.

 (6) "Guard" means the covering, fencing, railing, or enclosure which shields an object from accidental contact.